Aindrita Ray: Debut and breakthrough (2008-2010)

-Initial success and accolades (2009–10)

-In 2009, Ray appeared in Vaayuputra, an action movie, alongside the debutant Chiranjeevi Sarja.
-This was followed by a brief appearance in the successful film, Love Guru, directed by Prashant Raj.
-However, she got her biggest break in the film Junglee and then Turning point movie was Manasaare for her critically acclaimed role of a mentally challenged girl.
-She received many awards and accolades for her role, which included Suvarna Award for Best Actress and a nomination for Filmfare Awards.
-This was followed by director Suri's Junglee, which found a moderate success.

-In 2010, she starred in five films.
-Veera Parampare was the only successful movie among Nooru Janmaku, Nannavanu, Januma Janumadallu and a Bollywood parallel cinema, A Flat.
-She was nominated by Filmfare for the Best Actress category for Veera Parampare.
+Ray had four releases in 2009.
+She first played Padma in Junglee, opposite Duniya Vijay and then played Divya opposite Chiranjeevi Sarja in Vayuputra.
+Her final film that year, Manasaare, proved to be her breakthrough.
+Her portrayal of a mentally challenged girl, Devika opposite Diganth won her the Suvarna Film Award for Best Actress, along with nomination for Filmfare Award for Best Actress – Kannada.
+A critic from Deccan Herald stated: "Aindrita with less dialogue, and easy on the eye, manages to emote well with her eyes and smile."

+In her first film of 2010, Ray played Drushti opposite Santhosh Aryan in Nooru Janmaku.
+She then played Sanjana in Nannavanu, opposite Prajwal Devaraj.
+Veera Parampare was her only successful film that year, where she played Sapna, a village chief daughter opposite Sudeepa.
+The film earned her another Filmfare for the Best Actress nomination.
+Shruti Indira Lakshminarayana noted that Ray gets to her "bubbly self" and performs well.

 Recent works

 After a series of flops, Ray was cast in the supporting role in the Puneeth Rajkumar starrer Paramathma.
 She was widely acclaimed by the critics for her obsessive character role.
 She was also noticed by the critics in Dhool.
-The other films, Manasina Maathu and Kaanchana, however were failures.
+The other films, Manasina Maathu and Kaanchana, failed at the box office.

 In 2012, she starred in Parijatha, opposite Diganth, which found moderate success.
 Her other films include Tony, with Srinagara Kitty in the lead and Rajani Kantha, with Duniya Vijay.

 In 2014, she made her Bengali film debut with Bachchan, opposite Jeet and directed by Raja Chanda, which incidentally was a remake of the Kannada movie Vishnuvardhana.

 In 2017, Ray appeared in Raja Chanda's Bengali film Amar Aponjon, alongside Soham Chakraborty, Priyanka Sarkar and Subhashree Ganguly.

 In 2021, she is appearing in Hardik Gajjar's Hindi feature film Bhavai opposite Pratik Gandhi, releasing in theatres on 1 October.

 Personal life

-Aindrita married actor Diganth Manchale on 12 December 2018, after 10 years of courtship.
+Ray met actor Diganth Manchale on the sets of Manasaare in 2008, and they eventually started dating.
+After 10 years of courtship, Ray and Diganth got married on 12 December 2018, in a traditional Bengali wedding ceremony, at Nandi Hills, Karnataka.

+Media image

+Ray was placed first in Rediff.com 's "Top 5 Kannada Actress" list of 2009.
+In Bangalore Times Most Desirable Women list, Ray was placed 5th in 2012, 19th in 2014 and 7th in 2016, 6th in 2018, 7th in 2019 and 9th in 2020.
+In 2024, Ray and Diganth along with PETA, donated a mechanical elephant to a temple in Mysuru.